What you've learned over your lifetime can translate to college credit at UMGC.

 Prior Learning Portfolio

-Document life experiences that may qualify as college credits through UMUC's Portfolio program.
+Document life experiences that may qualify as college credits through UMGC's Portfolio program.

-With a course challenge, you can earn credit by taking the equivalent of the final exam for a University of Maryland University College course.
+With a course challenge, you can earn credit by taking the equivalent of the final exam for a University of Maryland Global Campus course.